 My own style comes from not fearing creativity.
 Instead I allow it to take over my mind and spill out across the surface.
 I am not constrained by technicalities by rules and regulation or by others expectations.
 I will not fall into worrying about perfection of stitch length or procrastinate over colour.
 These are just rules that others have created to put us into boxes.
 Instead, I just dive in and swim around luxuriating in the creative process until my art work is complete to me.
 I am not creating to suit others or for the market.
 I am making what I love.’

-Do you ever feel unmotivated, if so how do motivate yourself during these moments?
+Do you ever feel unmotivated, if so, how do you motivate yourself during these moments?

 ‘No, I work in my studio room 7 -8 hours a day and I have never been unmotivated.
 I have been creating with textiles forever, around 37 years, and every morning I wake with the anticipation of what I am stitching today visualising the joyful day ahead.’